Amanda has worked in estate agency in the Southeast of England for a number of years in both residential and commercial property sales.

 The London and South Western Railway arrived in Basingstoke in1839 connecting it to the capital, and within a year the line had extended to Winchester and Southampton.
 Soon branch lines from Reading, and Saliisbury were also established.
 With such an excellent network of transport links firmly in place, Basingstoke's future as a Victorian centre for commerce and industry was secure.

 Modern-day Basingstoke is still a thriving town, and is the largest urban development in Hampshire.
 Situated in the North-East of the county, it is close enough to London to be attractive to commuters (under an hour to Waterloo station), but with so many employment opportunities locally, residents may simply choose to work closer to home.
-A simple three bedroom property can be bought here for as little as £230,000 (January 2020).
-With good schools, and a full selection of local amenities, the town is justifiably popular.
+A simple three bedroom property can be bought here for a little under £230,000 (January 2021).
+With good schools, and a full selection of local amenities, the town is a popular choice for families..

 Bishop's Waltham has a handsome centre with many historic Georgian buildings alongside the Norman parish church.
 The ancient bishops of Winchester built a Palace here in medieval times, and its picturesque ruins remain, now under the protection of English Heritage.The town retains a unique character, and the price of property here is therefore a pleasant surprise.
 A three bedroom house can be secured from as little as £250,000.